purraricat/SlimeVR-CheeseCake-PandaTrackers/README.md

 ![Intro-GIF](https://raw.githubusercontent.com/purraricat/SlimeVR-CheeseCake-PandaTrackers/main/999-PictureFiles/PandaDesigns.webp)

 # Panda Trackers 3D Case Designs
 Panda Trackers is upgraded 3D case design for Cheesecake trackers.
-These cases feature integrated 40mm clips for straps and are very simple and durable.
-Optimised for dancing and active use.
+These cases are very durable and feature integrated 40mm clips for straps.
+Panda cases are optimised for dancing and active use.

 ### Features
-* Simple case design
+* Simplified case design
+* Extremely durable
 * Fixed center of mass (no more wobbly trackers)
-* Extremely durable
-* Cute cover designs
+* Cute cover graphics
-* Added latch to hold cover better
+* Added latches to hold covers better
 * Fits self tapping M2 screws
-* Uses split 4x USB-C cable instead of a charging dock
+* Uses a simple split 4x USB-C cable instead of a charging dock

 ### Printing
 Designed for PETG filament only.